goromlagche/goromlagche.github.io/_posts/2021-09-26-storing-crystalball_data-as-a-circle-ci-artifact.md

 2. Store the crystalball mapping files in a circle-ci artifact.
 3. Store the build number of the job which pushes the map files to an artifact.

-In the next part I will discuss retrieving crystalball map files and use the same to run a minimal number of tests required for a non-master branch.
+Next in [Part-3]({{ site.baseurl }}{% link _posts/2021-10-16-download-artifacts-from-circle-ci.md %}) I will discuss retrieving crystalball map files and use the same to run a minimal number of tests required for a non-master branch.

 Stay tuned! :heart: